Catholic Church in Sichuan: Impact

 Jean Basset, a Lyonese missionary of Paris Foreign Missions Society, undertook the translation of the New Testament from Latin Vulgate in Sichuan, with the assistance of a local convert Johan Su.
 The translation came to a halt after the completion of the first chapter of the Epistle to the Hebrews, due to Basset's death in 1707.
 One manuscript of this translation, now known as Basset–Su Chinese New Testament, was acquired by the British Museum in 1739.
 In 1805, Robert Morrison, the pioneer of Protestant missions in China, reproduced this manuscript and subsequently used it as the basis for his own Bible translation, which paved the way for the entire Protestant missionary enterprise in that country.

 In the 18th century, the distinctiveness of the Catholics of Sichuan became especially evident in the local society.
 Their way of life, their adherence to Gospel values, their spiritual dynamism and their strong sense of community set them apart from the rest of society.
 A Mandarin of the court of Qianlong observed this about them: "They are neither licentious nor gamblers or robbers.
 They are satisfied with one woman and never touch another man's wife."
 During this time, the Church in Sichuan produced a number of itinerant catechists (i.e. local missionaries) thanks to a well-organized training system.
-Since 1774, evangelization of Guizhou province was carried out by Jean-Martin Moye, provicar of Eastern Szechwan, and a Sichuanese missionary, Benoît Sen. In 1798, Lawrence Hu Shï-lu, also a missionary from Sichuan, built a small church in Guiyang for the Catholic community of about 100 people, which later became the cathedral of the Archdiocese of Guiyang.
+Since 1774, evangelization of Guizhou province was carried out by Jean-Martin Moye, provicar of Eastern Szechwan, and a Sichuanese missionary, Benoît Sen. In 1798, Laurent Hou, (Note: Laurent Hou Che-lou or Lawrence Hu Shï-lu (胡世祿)) also a missionary from Sichuan, built a small church in Guiyang for the Catholic community of about 100 people, which later became the cathedral of the Archdiocese of Guiyang.
 Female missionaries to Guizhou such as Monique Sen, aunt of Benoît Sen, and Paule Song, evangelized among women.
 The 19th-century missionary Lucy Yi Zhenmei was martyred in Guizhou.
 She was canonized on 1 October 2000 by Pope John Paul II.

-The First Synod of Sichuan convened by Bishop Louis Gabriel Taurin Dufresse on 2 September 1803 was the first Catholic synod held in China.
+The First Synod of Sichuan convened by Bishop Gabriel-Taurin Dufresse on 2 September 1803 was the first Catholic synod held in China.
 In 1822, the results were published in Rome as Synodus Vicariatus Sutchuensis, which had guided the apostolate in this province and in many other regions of China until replaced by the decisions of the Council of Shanghai in 1924.
 The Sichuan Synod was also proclaimed as an official legislation in the Korean Catholic Church in 1857 by Siméon-François Berneux, the fourth Apostolic Vicar of Korea.